 - Add a certificate status decryption rule condition to your SSL rule.
-See Matching Traffic on Certificate Status for more information. - Deploy configuration changes.
+See Matching Traffic on Certificate Status for more information. - Deploy configuration changes; see Deploy Configuration Changes.

 Certificate Status Decryption Rule Conditions

 For each certificate status decryption rule you configure, you can match traffic against the presence or absence of a given status.
 You can select several statuses in one rule condition; if the certificate matches any of the selected statuses, the rule matches the traffic.